Register Login

 • Optimization steps:

 The waiting time for "db file sequential read" consists mainly of disk access times.
-Often, blocks are stored at levels between (for example, file system cache, I/O subsystem cache).
-Therefore, the average "db file sequential read" time consists of the comparatively long disk access times (usually, approximately 10 ms) and the short cache access times (usually shorter than 1 ms).
+Often, blocks are stored at levels between (for example, file system cache, and I/O subsystem cache).
+Therefore, the average "db file sequential read" time consists of comparatively long disk access times (usually, approximately 10 ms) and short cache access times (usually shorter than 1 ms).
 As of Oracle 10g, you can use V$EVENT_HISTOGRAM to recognize these two peak areas.

 Check whether the system uses the existing physical memory in a suitable way; if required, enlarge the Oracle buffer pool (but ensure that no paging occurs).
 In individual cases, due to the recommended deactivation of the file system cache (FILESYSTEMIO_OPTIONS = SETALL), the positive effect of a large file system cache may be lost and the "db file sequential read" times may be longer.
 In this case, you must enlarge the Oracle buffer pool to even out the removal of the file system cache.

 With suboptimal, average "db file sequential read" times, you can use V$FILESTAT and - as of Oracle 10g - V$FILE_HISTOGRAM to localize hot spots in the disk area.
 In cooperation with your hardware partner, you should also check whether the hardware works correctly and the setup is optimum.
-Also refer to Note 793113 for an optimal I/O configuration.

 Note that even apparently good access times (8 ms, for example) may result in poor performance if the times previously observed were significantly lower (2 ms, for example).
 You should therefore always compare the current average values with past values (for example, using the /SDF/RSORAVSE report).